vilisimo/steamCLI/README.md

 ~~~
 python3 --version
 ~~~
-Once you have correct version of Python installed, enter the following command:
+Once you have a correct version of Python installed, enter the following command:
 ~~~
 pip3.6 install steamcli
 ~~~